johnsonjh/VEDIT/README.md

 * [**cpm**](https://github.com/jhallen/cpm) is *Joe Allen*'s portable
   CP/M‑80 2.2 emulator.
-Although it does not support saving the list device output, it's `BDOS` simulation makes it suitable for running the `POPCOM` executable compressor.
+Although it does not support saving the list device output, its `BDOS` simulation makes it suitable for running the `POPCOM` executable compressor.

 * [**tnylpo**](https://gitlab.com/gbrein/tnylpo) is yet another